Wider use of churches and church halls

 - Be businesslike - have proper planning and review processes, and make sure you have a proper booking system for your new facilities.

 - Look at the many potential sources of funding.
-There's a great deal of guidance available via the DAC web page on funding and VAT and its various links.
+There's a great deal of guidance available via the DAC web page on fundraising and its various links.
 Time spent researching these funding opportunities could be very useful to you.

-- Consider setting up a Friends' Scheme for your church to raise its profile and involve the community (details available via the funding and VAT page).
+- Consider setting up a Friends' Scheme for your church to raise its profile and involve the community.

 - Have a strong leader or project champion.